 Urinary incontinence is an involuntary leakage of urine and it affects more men than you think.
-Incontinence is not a disease, but rather a symptom of a problem with the urinary tract.
+It is not a disease, but rather a symptom of a problem with the urinary tract.

 To understand why this is happening you must first understand how urine is passed under normal conditions.
 Urine is made by the kidneys and is stored in the urinary bladder.
 Your urethra then leads from the bladder through the prostate and penis then out of the body.
 Around your urethra is a ring of muscles called urinary sphincter.
 As your bladder fills, these muscles remain squeezed while your bladder stays relaxed.
 This prevents urine from leaking out of the body.

 When you need to urinate, nerves signals tell the muscles in the walls of your bladder to tighten, while the urethra relaxes.
 This allows the urine to pass through and out of the body.